Stolz/CodeIgniter/README.md

 ----

-**[*]** A single-file boilerplate containing the structure, CSS and JS that is common to all the site.
+**[*]** A single-file boilerplate containing the structure, CSS and JS that is common to the whole site.
 Out of the box it already includes many HTML recommended practices such as mobile ready meta tags, favicon meta tags for Apple devices, loading [jQuery](http://jquery.com) from [Google CDN hosted libraries](https://developers.google.com/speed/libraries/devguide) (with fallback to local copy) or loading JS files at the bottom of the page.

 With single page layout instead of using ugly code like this…